-The Cost Burdened Renter Households by Income: Older Adult Households analysis measures cost burden and severe cost burden for older adult households, defined by HUD as households that are headed by an adult or their spouse who is 62 years or older7.
+Cost Burdened Renter Households by Income: Older Adult Households headed by an adult or their spouse who is 62 years or older.
 As described above, a household is considered cost burdened if they pay 30 percent or more of household income on housing costs and severely cost burdened if they pay more than 50 percent of household income on housing costs.
 Housing costs include both rent and utilities (e.g. electricity, fuel, gas and water).
+Because of the relatively small number of households headed by an older adult particularly in counties with small populations, income groups experienced high variation in rates of cost burden year-to-year.
+For this reason, ELI, VLI, and LI income groups were aggregated into a group called Low-Income while moderate- and above moderate-income households were aggregated into a group called Moderate and Above.